 Drink lots of water

 Often the feeling of dehydration is mistaken for hunger so we reach for the cake on Brenda’s desk and not the bottle of water on ours.
 But realistically glugging down some water will help eliminate those craving and if they persist then you genuinely are hungry, so eat!
 Sleepiness is also often caused by dehydration, so keep yourself well hydrated and if you want some added flavour, put lime, lemon or cucumber slices into your water bottle.
-Check out the benefits of lemon water from Kayla Itsines here.
+Check out the benefits of lemon water here.

 Move as much as you can